Simplicius Simplicissimus: Literary adaptions

 The adventures of Simplicissimus became so popular that they were reproduced by authors in other European countries.
 Simplicissimus was recreated in French, English, and Turkish.
 A Hungarian Simplicissimus (Ungarischer oder Dacianischer Simplicissimus) was published in 1683.
 The author remained anonymous but is now generally considered to be Breslau-born Daniel Speer.

 Opera

 Johann Strauss II composed an operetta based on the novel.

 20th-century composer Karl Amadeus Hartmann wrote the anti-war opera Simplicius Simplicissimus for chamber orchestra in the mid-1930s, with contributions to the libretto by his teacher Hermann Scherchen.
 It opens: "In A.D.
 1618, 12 million lived in Germany.
 Then came the great war...
 In A.D.
 1648 only 4 million still lived in Germany."
 It was first performed in 1948; Hartmann scored it for full orchestra in 1956.
 The chamber version (properly Des Simplicius Simplicissimus Jugend) was revived by the Stuttgart State Opera in 2004.

 TV series

-Des Christoffel von Grimmelshausen abenteuerlicher Simplizissimus, a historically dramatised TV series based on the book was produced by ZDF in 1975.
+Abenteuerlicher Simplizissimus, a drama TV serial based on the book, was produced by ZDF and ORF in 1975.